Skip to main content

 However, we also recognise the anxieties faced by victims in going through the criminal justice process and the need to improve outcomes for them and their families.

 This crime occurs amongst people of all backgrounds and ages.
-Although mostly committed by men against women, victims can also be male and abuse happens within same-sex relationships.
+Although the majority of reported domestic abuse victims are women and girls, a significant minority of victims are men and abuse happens within same-sex relationships.

 Domestic abuse does not always have to be physical to be prosecuted - sometimes victims may not even be aware it is happening.